snufa/snufa.github.io/2021/index.md

 * 4 invited talks
 * 8 contributed talks
 * Poster session
-* Panel debate: "What should be the next big breakthrough in spiking neural networks?" (speakers to be decided)
+* Panel debate: "What should be the next big breakthrough in spiking neural networks?"

 ## Last year's workshop